HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Technical Approach

-With the mode treated an additional state variable as in Equation \ref{eq:stateAdd}, this equation reduces to Equation \ref{eq:stateUp1}.
-The bootstrap particle filter used in Algorithm 1 approximates this belief update through use of weighted particles.
+If the mode $m$ is treated as an discrete addendum to the continuous state vector $s_{t}$, as in Equation \ref{eq:stateAdd}, this equation reduces to Equation \ref{eq:stateUp1}.
+The bootstrap particle filter used in Algorithm 2 approximates this belief update through the use of weighted particles.